Patrick Alexander Vans Agnew: Annexation of Hazara

+Deputation to Gilgit

+After settlings affairs in Hazara, which mainly seems to be negotiating with the Dhunds to ensure administration of the area remains peaceful and also providing Abbott with advice and recommendations (such as payments to the tribes, road widening for the army), Vans Agnew begins to leave the area en route to Gilgit.

+On the 21 June 1847 Vans Agnew notes in his diary that he, "Marched in company with Captain Abbott from Agrore to Khakee in Pukli, having to cross a low pass," he stops at Khakee for the night with Abbott.
+The next day while Abbott took the road back to Mansehra Vans Agnew marched to "Gurhee in the Koonharaki-Durra, nearly 20 miles", he "found Maharajah Golab Singh’s forces on their way to Moozuffurabad".

+On 25 June Vans Agnew stopped at Muzaffarabad and was visited by Sooltan Hussein Khan, Agnew noted that Khan "complained that no attention had yet been paid to the grant of his jageer and rozina obtained by me from Dewan Jowala Sahaie [Dewan Jwala Sahai] at Rawal Pindi.
+Saw Kurrurn Chand, Kardar, who admitted the fact.
+Reported on affairs here to the Agent."
+Dewan Jwala Sahai was Gulab Singh's Chief Minister.

+Assassination in Multan

-In the spring of 1848, being then assistant to the resident at Lahore, he was sent to Multan with instructions to take over the government of that province from Mulraj, the Nazim or governor, who had applied to be relieved of it, and to make it over to Sardar Kahan Singh Mann, a Sikh noble, remaining himself in the capacity of political agent to introduce a new system of finance and revenue.
-On this mission he was accompanied by Lieutenant W. A. Anderson, of the Bombay Army, who had been his assistant on his mission to Gilgit, and also by Sardar Kahan Singh Mann, the dewan designate, and an escort of Sikh troops.
+In the spring of 1848, being then assistant to the resident at Lahore Sir Henry Lawrence, he was sent to Multan with instructions to take over the government of that province from Mulraj, the Nazim or governor, who had applied to be relieved of it, and to make it over to Sardar Kahan Singh Mann, a Sikh noble sympathetic to British interests, remaining himself in the capacity of political agent to introduce a new system of finance and revenue.
+On this mission he was accompanied by Lieutenant William A. Anderson, of the 1st.
+Bombay Fusilier Regiment, who had been his assistant on his mission to Gilgit, and also by Sardar Kahan Singh Mann, the governor designate, and an escort of Sikh troops.
 The mission reached Multan on 18 April 1848.
 On the following day Agnew and Anderson were visited by Mulraj, and some discussion, not altogether harmonious, took place as to the terms upon which the province should be given over, Agnew demanding that the accounts for the six previous years should be produced.
 On 20 April, the two English officers inspected Multan Fort and the various establishments, and on their return to their camp in company with Mulraj were attacked and wounded (Anderson severely) by the retainers of Mulraj, who immediately rode off at full speed to his country residence.
-The two wounded Englishmen were placed by their attendants in an idgah, or fortified temple, where, on the following day, their Sikh escort having gone over to the enemy, they were brutally murdered by the adherents of Mulraj.
+The two wounded Englishmen were placed by their attendants in an idgah, or fortified mosque, where, on the following day, their Sikh escort having gone over to the enemy, they were brutally murdered by the adherents of Mulraj.

+Volume III of The History of India published in 1867 by Victorian historian and journalist John Clark Marshman describes the initial assault as follows: